Antfield-Creations/fafa-vae/journal/README.md

 256 batches each.
 I think I'm going to stop here for now, there's enough detail in the reconstructions to clearly discern human figures but not enough to make realistic faces.
 I'm still clear of ['uncanny valley'](https://en.wikipedia.org/wiki/Uncanny_valley) I hope.
-The figures aren't ghostly in any sense anymore and the reconstruction loss is going down, while the vqvae-loss is steadily increasing now.
+The figures aren't ghostly in any sense anymore and the reconstruction loss is going down, while the vq-vae-loss is steadily increasing now.
 It might signify some sense of overfitting (?) but I think it's alright to stop here and move to the pixelCNN part of the pipeline, I can always go back and do some more training but I'll have to re-do the entire pixelCNN part if I do.